SkyV2X · Open Testbed Public · Section 4.2 · Conformance Audit 42/47 passing

 Commercial MEC platforms claiming ETSI conformance ask the integrator to trust the claim — there is rarely a third-party audit.
 Talaia publishes the audit instead: the public ETSI suite, run against the live endpoints, with the verdict on this page.

-The run is reproducible and the five remaining failures are documented rather than hidden.
+The run is reproducible and the five remaining failures are documented.

 Source documents: ETSI GS MEC 030 V3.2.1 [1], ETSI GS MEC 032-3 [6].